 Consider two downstream firms, $D_1$ and $D_2$ , that provide a final good/service to consumers.
-The downstream firms use up to $N \ge 1$ differentiated inputs, each of which is produced by a single upstream supplier $U_i$ , i = 1, 2, ..., N. The cost that an upstream supplier incurs when it serves a downstream firm is c.
-Let $\pi(k, l)$ denote the (reduced-form) profit of a downstream firm when it uses k inputs and its rival uses l inputs, before any payments to upstream suppliers.
-In Appendix B, we show an example for how $\pi(k, l)$ can be derived from an explicit model of downstream competition.
+The downstream firms use up to $N \ge 1$ differentiated inputs, each of which is produced by a single upstream supplier $U_i$ , i = 1, 2, ..., N. The cost that an upstream supplier incurs when it serves a downstream firm is $c.^{10}$ Let $\pi(k, l)$ denote the (reduced form) profit of a downstream firm when it uses k inputs and its rival uses l inputs, before any payments to upstream suppliers.
+In Appendix B we show an example for how $\pi(k, l)$ can be derived from an explicit model of downstream competition.
 The profit functions and upstream costs are common knowledge.

-Throughout the analysis we will impose the following assumption.
+Throughout the analysis we will impose the following assumption:

-ASSUMPTION A1: $\pi(k, l)$ is increasing with k at a decreasing rate and decreasing with l.
+A1 $\pi(k, l)$ is increasing with k at a decreasing rate and decreasing with l

 Assumption A1 says that the upstream inputs are complementary in the sense that a downstream firm is more profitable when it uses more inputs, while its rival uses fewer inputs.
 The assumption is natural when downstream firms sell a variety of products and greater variety is valued by consumers.
 For example, $D_1$ and $D_2$ can be cable or satellite TV providers, which deliver TV channels to viewers.
-Assumption A1 then implies that viewers care for a variety of programming and hence, other things being equal, each TV provider faces a higher demand when it offers more channels, while its rival offers fewer channels.
-Likewise, if $D_1$ and $D_2$ are retailers, Assumption A1 says that each retailer faces a higher demand when it carries more brands, while its rival carries fewer brands.
+Assumption A1 then implies that viewers care for variety of programming and hence, other things being equal, each TV provider faces a higher demand when it offers more channels, while its rival offers fewer channels.
+Likewise, if $D_1$ and $D_2$ are retailers, then Assumption A1 says that each retailer faces a higher demand when it carries more brands, while its rival carries fewer brands.
 Assumption A1 also fits well situations in which the downstream firms combine various components to offer products/services to final consumers.
 For example, $D_1$ and $D_2$ could be smartphone producers and the inputs could be various technologies that enhance the functionality of smartphones, or $D_1$ and $D_2$ could be providers of some service who rely on various components that enhance the value of the service.
-While Assumption A1 does not fit situations where the upstream inputs are homogenous (say $D_1$ and $D_2$ produce concrete and buy cement from upstream suppliers, or are chains of gasoline stations and buy gasoline from upstream refineries), our analysis still goes through, because the main building blocks for our analysis can also be derived from models in which the upstream inputs are homogenous.
+While Assumption A1 does not fit situations where the

-&lt;sup>10It is straightforward to modify this assumption and assume instead that the cost of serving two downstream firms is more or less than twice the cost of serving only one downstream firm.
+$^{10}$ It is straightforward to modify this assumption and assume instead that the cost of serving two downstream firms is more or less than twice the cost of serving only one downstream firm.

-&lt;sup>11Indeed, the Federal Trade Commission (FTC) opposed the 1999 merger between Barnes and Noble, Inc. (a major book retailer) with Ingram Book Group (a book wholesaler) on the grounds that Barnes and Noble could restrict access or raise prices of books to competing retailers.
+&lt;sup>11Indeed, the FTC opposed the 1999 merger between Barnes and Noble, Inc. (a major book retailer) with Ingram Book Group (a book wholesaler) on the grounds that Barnes and Noble could restrict access or raise prices of books to competing retailers.
 The merger was eventually abandoned.
 See Salop and Culley (2014).